freedomofpress/securedrop-docs/docs/admin/maintenance/ossec_alerts.rst

 ================================ ===================================================

-After making changes to the Postfix configuration, you should run ``service postfix reload`` and test the new settings by restarting the OSSEC service.
+After making changes to the Postfix configuration, you should run ``systemctl reload postfix`` and test the new settings by restarting the OSSEC service.

 .. tip:: If you change the SMTP relay port after installation for any